latest nhpb_banner 1__compressed2

 Utility and Heating Disconnection Rules - Low income families, seniors, and the working poor in Michigan have rights and laws that protect them when their power or heat is threatened.
 The government has consumer protections.
 More on utility disconnection prevention laws.

-Housing, Rent Help, and Money for Security Deposits - The state and their social service organization offers a number of housing programs to the low income.
+Housing, Rent Help, and Money for paying security deposits - The state and their social service organization offers a number of housing programs to the low income.
 Receive help paying for deposits, rent, and moving expenses.
 Michigan wants to ensure people retain or find affordable and safe housing.
 Click here housing and rent help in Michigan.

 Free Legal Assistance - There are several non-profit law firms and free attorneys located in Michigan.
 The elderly, disabled and low-income families will get free civil legal assistance and consultations to low-income people.
 Read more on free legal aid from Michigan lawyers.